2010 Maryland Terrapins football team

 The 2010 Maryland Terrapins football team represented the University of Maryland in the 2010 NCAA Division I FBS football season.
 It was the Terrapins' (also officially known as the "Terps") 58th season as a member of the Atlantic Coast Conference (ACC) and its sixth within the ACC's Atlantic Division.
 They played their home games at Byrd Stadium and were led by head coach Ralph Friedgen.
 Maryland finished the season 9–4 overall and 5–3 in ACC play.
 The Terrapins were invited to the Military Bowl, where they defeated East Carolina, 51–20.

 Friedgen was fired at the end of the season.
 He was replaced on January 2, 2011, by Randy Edsall, who was the head coach at Connecticut for the previous 12 seasons (1999–2010).

+As of 2026, this is Maryland's last season where they were ranked in the AP Poll at any point during the season.